Pain and Suffering Damages After A Car Accident: What You Need To Know

 Unlike many other states, Michigan requires that crash victims show they have suffered a “serious impairment of body function” before they can recover these damages (which are also referred to as “noneconomic loss” damages).
 This requirement is called the Michigan bodily injury threshold or Michigan tort threshold law.

-Can I get pain and suffering damages after a car accident?
+Can I get pain and suffering damages after a car accident in Michigan?

-You can get pain and suffering damages from a car accident in Michigan.
+In Michigan, you can get pain and suffering damages from a car accident.
 These are damages that a victim can recover from an at-fault driver and/or his or her auto insurance company.
 Referred to as “noneconomic loss,” they will compensate a victim for physical pain, suffering and anguish.

-What is considered pain and suffering in a car accident?
+What is considered pain and suffering in a car accident in Michigan?

-The following conditions are considered pain and suffering damages in a car accident in Michigan: (1) physical pain and suffering; (2) mental anguish; (3) fright and shock; (4) denial of social pleasure and enjoyments; (5) embarrassment, humiliation or mortification; and (6) shame, mental pain and anxiety.
+According to Michigan law, the following conditions are considered pain and suffering damages in a car accident: (1) physical pain and suffering; (2) mental anguish; (3) fright and shock; (4) denial of social pleasure and enjoyments; (5) embarrassment, humiliation or mortification; and (6) shame, mental pain and anxiety.

 How to prove it?